At first glance, cannabis seems like a pretty easy concept to grasp. You smoke it, you get high. Right?

 What Are Terpenes?

 Terpenes are another type of chemical compound found in the cannabis plant.
 Cannabinoids are more likely to support the larger properties of the plant.
 Terpenes, on the other hand, give each strain other unique qualities.
 Smell, taste, and the type of high you experience are all influenced by the terpene content of a strain.

 Take limonene.
 Strains high in limonene are likely to give you a more uplifting buzz.
 Limonene also adds a citrusy scent and flavor to different strains.
 (Citruses like lemons and grapefruits also contain high amounts of limonene!)

 What is CBD Isolate?

 So CBD is just one of the active ingredients in cannabis.
 It’s certainly one of the hottest ingredients right now.
 CBD is in everything: skincare, massage oils, you name it.
-It’s praised for its ability to reduce anxiety, reduce inflammation, and promote better sleep.

 So why not isolate CBD from the rest of the active ingredients in the cannabis plant?

 CBD isolate is just that: pure CBD.
 The cannabis plant must go through a long extraction process in order to produce CBD isolate.
 After all, manufacturers will have to separate CBD from every other active ingredient.
 This can be a lot of work.

 The result is a white powder that is mixed into CBD products or sold by the gram.
 Many CBD enthusiasts buy CBD isolates so they can dab them.
 If you’re not into dabbing, you can also ingest, smoke, or vaporize the product.

 What Is Full Spectrum CBD?